NullDesk/ticketdesk/README.md

 The current shipping version is [TicektDesk 2.1](https://github.com/StephenRedd/TicketDesk/releases/tag/td2-v2.1.3).

-TicketDesk 2.5 is in development and should be ready for beta releases in late March 2015.
+TicketDesk 2.5 is in development.
+There have been some delays, but we're working very hard ensure a much smoother setup and configuration system, bullet-proof email, and reliable integration for users wanting to cloud deploy to Microsoft Azure.

 - TicketDesk 2.1 requires Visual Studio 2012 or higher with .Net Framework 4.5

-- TicketDesk 2.5 requires Visual Studio 2012 or 2013 with .Net Framework 4.5 or higher.
+- TicketDesk 2.5 requires Visual Studio 2013 with .Net Framework 4.5.2 or higher.
-  - Visual Studio 2013 with Update 4 required for Azure publishing
+  - Visual Studio 2013 with Update 4 or higher is required for Azure publishing

 Current Development Information
 ===========

-A [demo of TicketDesk 2.5](http://ticketdesk2.azurewebsites.net/) is available.
+A [demo of TicketDesk 2.5 beta](http://ticketdesk2.azurewebsites.net/) is available.
 It is just an alpha, so expect rough-edges

 TicketDesk 2.5 is a full technology platfrom update.

- - Asp.net MVC 5 with Razor Views
+ - Asp.net MVC 5x with Razor Views
  - Entity Framework 6x Code-First
  - Aspnet.Identity
  - Bootstrap / HTML5 / CSS3